It’s A Wrap! ‘Sister Wives’ Star Meri Brown Has Left Kody Brown And ‘The Family’ For A New Man

 — Meri Brown (@MeriBrown1) March 12, 2018

-Meri and Kody filed for divorce in 2014, so that he could legally marry Robyn — the courts officially only recognize Robyn as Kody’s legal wife, and Meri as his ex-wife, with “spiritual unions” existing with the other two Sister Wives.
+Meri and Kody filed for divorce in 2014, so that he could legally marry Robyn; the courts officially only recognize Robyn as Kody’s legal wife, and Meri as his ex-wife, with “spiritual unions” existing with the other two Sister Wives.